Zambian Open University: ACCA Accreditation

-Association of Chartered Certified Accountants a leading international accountancy body.
-The ACCA qualification is recognised and is treated in other countries as being equivalent to their local qualification.

-The ACCA qualification proves to employers that you have ability in all aspects of business.

-It is the largest and fastest growing qualification in the world, with over 500,000 members and students in 170 countries.

 ZAOU students vs the Zambia Institute for Advanced Legal Education (ZIALE)

 In 2009 the Lusaka High Court ordered the Zambia Institute for Advanced Legal Education (ZIALE) to enrol law students from Zambia Open University (ZAOU) for the 2009 and 2010 legal practitioners qualifying course after the student took ZIALE to court.
 The High Court Judge Nigel Mutuna in his judgment delivered in chambers also directed the counsel for ZIALE to certify the ZAOU law degree qualifications as being equivalent to those offered at the University of Zambia (UNZA).This move by ZAOU students enabled law students from other private universities to be enrolled at ZIALE to this day.